Olivia Chance: Everton

 Chance moved to English club Everton in February 2017.
 She made nine appearances for the Blues during the 2017 Spring Series scoring twice.

 Brisbane Roar

 In November 2020, Chance left England and joined Australian club Brisbane Roar.

 Celtic

 In August 2021, following the 2020 Summer Olympics, Chance joined Scottish Women's Premier League club Celtic.

+Kolbotn IL

+Chance took a break from football after giving birth to her son in 2023, returning to football after joining Kolbotn IL on 14 March 2025.

 International career

 Chance was a member of the New Zealand U-17 side at the 2010 FIFA U-17 Women's World Cup playing in all three games at the finals in Trinidad and Tobago.

-Chance and Terri-Amber Carlson were the only two new caps included in the women's national team to contest the 2011 Cyprus Cup where she made her début in a 4–1 loss to The Netherlands in their opening game on 2 March 2011.
+Chance and Terri-Amber Carlson were the only two new caps included in the women's national team to contest the 2011 Cyprus Cup where she made her début in a 4–1 loss to the Netherlands in their opening game on 2 March 2011.

 Chance was named to the national team's roster for the 2020 Summer Olympics.